 Beans and Legumes

-It does not have saturated fats and is good sources of fiber, which helps in making you feel full for a longer time.
+It does not have saturated fats and is a good source of fiber, which helps in making you feel full for a longer time.

 You can never go wrong with vegetables; it gives a lot of vitamins and minerals which are needed by your body to perform better.